petercoles/Themes/readme.md

 + language
 + query parameter

-Some existing matchers will be reworked to make them more friendly.
-It is recommended that you not tie your project to the dev-master and instead target a specific branch.
-Breaking changes will be clearly stated in the (currently non-existent) change log.
+Some existing matchers will be reworked to make them more friendly. *It is recommended that you not tie your project to the dev-master and instead target a specific branch*.
+Breaking changes will be clearly stated in the (currently non-existent) change log and the package will use semantic versioning so that targetting tags such as "^0.1" or "^0" will not expose you to API changes.

 ## Contributions